 5 Renovations That Add Value to Your Home

-Just like kitchens, bathroom renovations can be quite an expensive exercise.
-These two rooms are often worth renovating, as they are the two rooms buyers pay attention to most.
+Much like kitchens, bathroom renovations can be quite an expensive exercise.
+However, they are worth your while because buyers pay close attention to these two spaces.

-Many local government areas now allow you to build granny flats without a planning permit.
-Granny flats are especially attractive to investment property buyers and those who are interested in additional income streams (think: Airbnb).
-This is also of interest to buyers with teenagers or elderly relatives who need space and privacy.
+Many local governments now allow granny flats to be built without a planning permit.
+Granny flats are especially attractive to investment property buyers and those who are interested in additional income streams (think: Airbnb), as they add an element of versatility.

-If building a granny flat is too pricey, consider building a versatile, detached building or shed.
-Additional space is always welcome, and buyers love a good garage, “man-cave” or “she-shed”.
-Just remember to check with your local council for what is permitted in your area.
+Building a granny flat can be quite costly, however you’re sure to see a financial return reflected in your sale price.
+If a granny flat is out of your budget, consider building a shed.
+Additional space is always welcome and buyers love a good garage, “man-cave” or “she-shed”.
+Just be sure to check your local council’s regulations before breaking ground.

 Nature Never Goes Out of Style

 Outdoor amenities are a hot commodity and gardens often make for key selling features in real estate.
 Think of your backyard as an extra living room.
-Consider creating a space that allows buyers to envision enjoying an outdoor morning coffee, their kids playing outdoors, or hosting friends and family for dinner.
+Consider creating a green-filled space that urges buyers to envision themselves enjoying an outdoor morning coffee or hosting friends and family for dinner.

-To keep costs and labour to a minimum and buy low-maintenance plants that require little watering and attention.
-They easily liven your outdoor space without scaring buyers with tough up-keep.
+Low-maintenance plants are a great way to keep costs and required labour to a minimum.
+Plus, they liven your outdoor space without intimidating buyers with tough up-keep.